sepp2k/BouncingSmiley/README.md

 # Bouncing Smiley

-This is a "game", written in C64 Basic, in which you can watch a smiley bounce around the screen.
+This is a "game", written in C64 Basic, in which you can watch a smiley (and a frowney!) bounce around the screen.
 Yay!

 ## Usage